supremeimposter/My-Vault/GATE/Digital-Logic/Sequential Circuits/Flip Flop.md

 - Clock Triggering is a property of flip flop and not a property of clock itself.
 - For any flip flop, by default edge triggering is used.
 Because for one clock cycle (time period), the state changes only once.
 - [[Clock in Digital Circuits|Clock]] is fixed for all flip flops.

+> [!attention]
-- Don't consider clock as an input in the implementation equations of flip flops, because any flip flop can have any triggering.
+> Don't consider clock as an input in the implementation equations of flip flops, because any flip flop can have any triggering.

 - There are many ways to implement edge triggered flip flop and [[Master Slave Flip Flops]] is one of them.
 - Characteristic equations of flip flops are derived from their characteristic tables or k-map of their truth tables.